Washi1337/OldRod/README.md

     Some of the niceties include:
     - `--output-directory`, which sets the output directory (who would have thought!?).
     - `--koi-stream-name`, `--koi-stream-data`, `--entry-type` and `--constants-type`, which help the magestic Magikarp finding the data it needs.
+    - `--config` for providing a custom constants mapping, see [example-config.json](doc/example-config.json) for an example configuration file.
     - `--no-pause` if you don't like pressing a key to continue at the end of it all.

 Dependencies